 Skills for Business-Oriented Roles:

-The four areas focused on skills for business-oriented roles include News Analysis, Economics, Mathematics and Analytical reasoning.
-Here we would try to shed light on each of these sections to help gain a better understanding of these areas:
+The four areas focused on skills for business-oriented positions include News Analysis, Economics,Economics,Economics is an area of social science that studies the production, distribution, and consumption of limited resources within a society.
+Mathematics, and Analytical reasoning.
+Here we tried to shed light on each section to help gain a better understanding of these areas:

-- Economics: One has to study and interpret economic information including but not limited to consumer behaviour, corporate behaviour, international relations, global trade policies and other areas.
-A broad-based knowledge and understanding of economic behaviour holds the key to success in any finance or business career.
+- Economics: One has to study and interpret financial informationFinancial InformationFinancial Information refers to the summarized data of monetary transactions that is helpful to investors in understanding company’s profitability, their assets, and growth prospects.
+Financial Data about individuals like past Months Bank Statement, Tax return receipts helps banks to understand customer’s credit quality, repayment capacity etc., including but boundless to consumer behavior, corporate behavior, international relations, global trade policies, and other areas.
+A piece of broad-based knowledge and understanding of economic behavior holds the key to success in any finance or business career.

 Skills for Finance-Oriented Roles:

-- Financial Statement Analysis: This section is aimed at testing the understanding of concepts related to calculation of loss and profits, key financial ratios and liquidity among other things.
-These calculations form an important basis for preparing and analyzing financial statements for any business.
+- Financial Statement Analysis: This section aims to test the understanding of concepts related to calculating loss and profits, key financial ratios Key Financial RatiosFinancial ratios are indications of a company's financial performance.
+There are several forms of financial ratios that indicate the company's results, financial risks, and operational efficiency, such as the liquidity ratio, asset turnover ratio, operating profitability ratios, business risk ratios, financial risk ratio, stability ratios, and so on., and liquidity, among other things.
+These calculations form an important base for preparing and analyzing financial statements for any business.

 Scores and Exam Fee of Bloomberg Aptitude Test